The Urantia Book: Comparison to Christianity

 More than one third of the content of The Urantia Book is devoted to a narrative of the life and teachings of Jesus, and the Judeo-Christian tradition is given an importance exceeding any other.
-The book's teachings claim to be a clarification and expansion of Christian belief.
+The book's teachings claim to be a clarification and expansion of Jesus’s teaching.
 However, numerous differences are noted between its teachings and commonly accepted Christian doctrines.

 Jesus is held in high regard by The Urantia Book, as he is in the New Testament of the Bible.
 The following are attributed to him in both texts: